A family-centred approach: what is it?

 Using a family-centred approach

-You can use a family-centred approach in the way you work with families overall, the way you support children, and the way you support parents.
-Here are some ideas.
+You can use a family-centred approach in the way you work with families overall, the way you support children, and the way you support parents and carers.
+Here are ideas.

 Your work with families

-- Try to be sensitive and responsive to different kinds of families, including socioeconomically diverse families, culturally and linguistically diverse families, LGBTIQ+ families, blended families and co-parenting families.
+- Be sensitive and responsive to diverse families, including socioeconomically diverse families, culturally and linguistically diverse families, LGBTIQ+ families, blended families and co-parenting families.
 This might mean offering services that are available in different languages, are free to use and so on.

 - Base services on what families and children want and need.
 The best way to learn this is to ask.
-For example, if a parent says that they want more time with their child, you can suggest services with plenty of parent-child interaction.
+For example, if a parent says that they want to learn how to make the most of play with their child, you can suggest services with plenty of parent-child interaction.

 - Be flexible in how you provide services, thinking about what’s most useful to each individual family.
 For example, some families might like face-to-face support, and others might prefer online support.